ClusterCockpit/ClusterCockpit-specs/interfaces/lineprotocol/README.md

 ### Optional tags depending on the message:

 In some cases, optional tags are required like `filesystem`, `device` or `version`.
 While you are free to do that, the ClusterCockpit components in the stack above will recognize `stype` (= "sub type") and `stype-id`.
-So `filesystem=/homes` should be better specified as `stype=filesystem,stype-id=/homes`
+So `filesystem=/homes` should be better specified as `stype=filesystem,stype-id=/homes`.

 ## Mandatory fields per measurement:
-The field key is always `value`.
-No other field keys are evaluated by the ClusterCockpit ecosystem.
+Only the single field of each message type (`value`, `event`, `control` or `log`) is mandatory.
+No other field keys are evaluated by the ClusterCockpit ecosystem but can be used for other purposes.

 ## Message types

-There exist different message types in the ClusterCockpit ecosystem.
+There exist different message types in the ClusterCockpit ecosystem, all specified using the InfluxData line-protocol.

 ### Metrics

-**Identification:** `value=X` with `X` being a number
+**Identification:** `value=X` field with `X` being a number

 While the measurements (metric names) can be chosen freely, there is a basic set of measurements which should be present as long as you navigate in the ClusterCockpit ecosystem